Adventure Girl: Production

-The screenplay was based on Lowell's novel, Cradle of the Deep, which at the time of its publishing was advertised as an autobiography.
+The screenplay was loosely framed around a swashbuckling life described by Lowell in her 1929 book, Cradle of the Deep, which at the time of its publication was advertised as an autobiography.
 It was chosen by the Book of the Month Club, and became a best-seller in 1929.
-However, shortly after becoming famous, the book was exposed as a work of fiction.
+However, within a month of publication the book was exposed as a work of complete fiction.